 ARTHUR BALDWIN WILLIAMS, the Cleveland Metropolitan Park District's first naturalist and an ardent proponent of the reservation, devoted his fieldwork in the late 1920s and early 1930s to the area's remaining stands of native beech-maple climax forest.
 (Part of the reservation was later named the A.B.
 Williams Memorial Forest in his honor.)
 Williams encouraged the establishment of a trailside nature center in North Chagrin, opened in 1931, which is thought to be the first facility of its kind in the country.
 He also supervised the creation of an early labeled trail system and led weekend wildflower and bird watching expeditions through the park.

 The reservation grew sporadically from the 1960s through the 1980s, reflecting a slow but steady expansion of the larger Metroparks system.
 Few major changes were made to the facilities, although a new nature education building was added in 1976.
+The trailside museum was destroyed by a fire from a lightning strike in 1987, and a plaque was erected to mark its foundation.
 More recent development and education initiatives in the reservation have been guided by ecological concerns, most notably the effects of runoff from surrounding development on the river watershed's ponds, streams, and marshes.
 A five-year plan for the park, announced by the Metroparks in 1995, identified water quality along with intensive soil erosion throughout the Chagrin valley as key priorities.
 This led in part to a 2003 watershed protection agreement between the agency and Mayfield Village, which added 17 acres near Wilson Mills and River Road as a storm drainage buffer zone.
 As of 2006, North Chagrin Reservation included 2,112 acres.